Close

 White uPVC vertical sliding windows

-A window that consists of one or two movable panels, that vertically slides open and closed via a traditional counterweight system or a modern spring balance arrangement.
-Often divided into sections of 4 or 6, these windows are commonly associated with Georgian and Victorian architecture and are available in timber or uPVC profiles.
+A window that consists of one or two movable panels (called sashes), that opens and closes vertically using counterweights, pulleys and cords, or a spring balance system.
+Frequently called simply ‘sash windows’, each sash is often divided into four or six panes.
+Commonly associated with Georgian and Victorian architecture and are available in timber or uPVC profiles.

 Stile